Frequently asked questions

 -> Taste is somewhat more difficult to judge and at the same time the most important criteria.
 It is perceived quite differently from person to person.
 In addition, for example, incorrect preparation can also lead to unpleasant taste.
 Here it is particularly the too long pulling or too hot brewing, from which a strongly bitter taste results, which is often felt as unpleasant.

-• Just about every green tea has a certain amount of caffeine - but besides that, it also contains theanine in effective concentrations.
-Theanine has a calming effect & slightly balances the effect of caffeine.
-Therefore, green tea usually does not have the stimulating effect of a cup of coffee.
+Matcha contains a certain amount of caffeine in almost every green tea - but it also contains theanine in an effective concentration.
+Theanine has a calming effect & slightly offsets the effect of caffeine.
+Green tea therefore does not usually have the stimulating effect of a cup of coffee.
 How much caffeine is in our teas?
-Here are our matchas & senchas listed by caffeine content.
-Descending starting with the highest caffeine content:
+Our Matchas & Senchas are listed here according to caffeine content.
+In descending order, starting with the highest caffeine content:

 Matcha N°1